-- The patient should be informed that the following problems may occur when wearing contact lenses - The eve may burn, sting and/or itch. - There may be less comfort than when the lens was first placed on the eye. - There may be a feeling of something in the eye (foreign body, scratched area). - There may be the potential for some temporary impairment due to peripheral infiltrates. peripheral corneal ulcers and corneal erosion.
-There may be the potential for other physiological observations, such as local or generalized edema, corneal neovascularization, corneal staining, injection, tarsal abnormalities, iritis and conjunctivitis, some of which are clinically acceptable in low amounts. - .
-There may be excessive watering, unusual eye secretions or redness of the eye. - · Poor visual acuity, blurred vision, rainbows or halos around objects, photophobia or dry eves may occur if the lenses are worn continuously or for too long a time.
+The patient should be informed that the following problems may occur when wearing contact lenses:

+- The eye may burn, sting and/or itch. - There may be less comfort than when the lens was first placed on the eye. - There may be a feeling of something in the eye (foreign body, scratched area). - There may be the potential for some temporary impairment due to peripheral infiltrates, peripheral corneal ulcers and corneal erosion.
+There may be the potential for other physiological observations, such as local or generalized edema, corneal neovascularization, corneal staining, injection, tarsa abnormalities, iritis and conjunctivitis, some of which are clinically acceptable in low amounts

+- There may be excessive watering, unusual eye secretions, or redness of the eye. - · Poor visual acuity, blurred vision, rainbows or halos around objects, photophobia, or dry eyes may also occur if the lenses are worn continuously or for too long a time. - The natient should be instructed to conduct a simple 3-part self-examination at least once a day.
+They should ask themselve - .
+How do the lenses feel on my eyes? - How do my eyes look?
+Have I noticed a change in my vision?